vimeo/ABLincoln/README.md

 The `_log()` method is run every time experiment parameters are queried to generate an appropriate exposure log.
 By default, the method exposure logs according to the object's corresponding PSR-logger.
-For demonstration purposes, we have overrident the method here and allowed it to simply print a log string to the console.
+For demonstration purposes, we have overriden the method here and allowed it to simply print a log string to the console.
 Running the above generates the following output:

 ```